Court Vision: Background

 Court Vision is a dark bay racehorse bred by William S. Farish of Lane's End Farm and Kilroy Thoroughbred Partnership.
 He is by champion sprinter Gulch out of the Storm Bird mare Weekend Storm.
 Weekend Storm was a full sister to 1990 Preakness Stakes winner Summer Squall and a half-sister to 1992 Horse of the Year A.P.
 Indy.
 All three horses were produced by 1992 Kentucky Broodmare of the Year Weekend Surprise, a stakes winning daughter of Secretariat.
 Like A.P.
 Indy, Court Vision was a ridgling, meaning he had one undescended testicle.

 Court Vision was sold as a yearling in 2006 at the Keeneland September sale for $180,000, then resold as a two-year-old in training at the Fasig-Tipton February sale for $350,000.
 He originally ran for WinStar Farm under trainer William Mott.
 In 2008, WinStar sold a portion to IEAH Stables, who later moved the colt to trainer Richard Dutrow.
 In August 2011, he was privately purchased by Spendthrift Farm and placed under the care of Dale Romans.

-The colt was named for the one of the characteristics of a good basketball player.
+The colt was named for one of the characteristics of a good basketball player.
 WinStar president Doug Cauthen explained, "The point guard on a basketball team has to have court vision, to be athletic and intelligent, which we think he is."